Nestled at the crossroads of Europe and Asia, Baku beckons intrepid travelers with its unique blend of ancient heritage and modern grandeur.

 It is easy to reach using the metro and then walking several blocks to reach the Cultural District.

-The area around this space age and wonderful building is landscaped and the conference centre has an interesting design too.
+The area around this space age and the wonderful building is landscaped and the conference centre has an interesting design too.
 In the grounds there was some interesting public art.

 The walk to the Cultural Centre meant walking through the residential area and it was nice to see a bit more of local life.